Fawn, black, white

 Food & Diet Requirements 🦴

 The Malti Pug is one of the smaller toy breeds and, as such, has very small food requirements.
-You will likely only need to feed your dog one cup of good quality food every day.
-In fact, because of the Pug’s propensity for obesity and his love of eating, you will need to take care that you do not overfeed this breed.
-Obesity is a major problem for dogs, and especially because he will not want to go on long walks to help walk off the calories.
+You will likely only need to feed your dog 1 cup of good-quality food every day.
+In fact, because of the Pug’s propensity for obesity and their love of eating, you will need to take care that you do not overfeed this breed.
+Obesity is a major problem for dogs, and especially because they will not want to go on long walks to help walk off the calories.

 The Malti Pug is an energetic and lively little dog that loves to play.
 Despite this temperament, though, they do not have high energy requirements at all, which is one of the reasons that they are so good for apartment living and why they are so popular with older owners looking for a companion.
 They will be content with one or two short walks a day and will be happy if you augment these walks with some active playtime during the day.
 With that said, the Maltese does do well in agility and training classes, and you might find that your new puppy enjoys these kinds of activities as well.

 The Maltese and the Pug love their owners and enjoy performing for them.
 But they do have a bit of a stubborn streak, so they will only really do what you want if this happens to align with what they want.

 With that said, a consistent trainer that is heavy on positive training methods can enjoy very good results with this breed.

 Training should be considered important because the breed can develop small dog syndrome.
 They will believe that they run the house, especially if they are overly protected by their owners.
 They tend to be allowed to get away with bad behavior, and it is difficult to train bad behavior away.
 Therefore, early and ongoing training will help in this regard because it prevents the bad behavior before it occurs, which is much easier than having to try and discourage bad behavior that has become a routine.